ptrgags/chaos-game-3d/logbook.md

     arrow keys or a gamepad?
 * Once CesiumJS's implementation of 3D Tiles Next is further along, there's plenty of cool styling opportunities

+## 2022-02-05 More Cluster Types

+The past couple of days I've been working on adding a few more cluster types:

+* evenly spaced lines, circles, quads, boxes
+* Fibonacci lattice disks and spheres.
+Formulas were found in [this article](http://extremelearning.com.au/how-to-evenly-distribute-points-on-a-sphere-more-effectively-than-the-canonical-fibonacci-lattice/)
+* A list of specific points.

+By being more precise in the initial clusters, the final results will look sharper.

+The next thing I want to do is add a cluster type of "many" that lets me list multiple starting shapes.
+Sometimes it helps to start with multiple shapes to get a better idea of the overall shape